Trace recv* and send* APIs in Safari, insert library names

 When tracing a remote device, remember to copy the platform-appropriate frida-server binary to the remote device.
 Once copied, be sure to run the frida-server binary before beginning the tracing session.

-For example, to trace a remote Android application, you would copy the 'frida-server-12.8.0-android-arm' binary to the Android's /data/local/tmp folder.
-Using adb shell, you would run the server in the background (e.g. frida-server-12.8.0-android-arm &).
+For example, to trace a remote Android application, you might copy the 'frida-server-12.8.0-android-arm' binary to the Android's /data/local/tmp folder.
+Using adb shell, you would run the server in the background (e.g. "frida-server-12.8.0-android-arm &").

 -I, -X: include/exclude module

-These options allow you to include or exclude all functions in a particular module (e.g., *.so, *.dll) in one, single option.
+These options allow you to include or exclude, in one single option, all functions in a particular module (e.g., *.so, *.dll) in one, single option.
 The option expects a filename glob for matching one or more modules.
 Any module that matches the glob pattern will be either included or excluded in its entirety.

-will generate a JavaScript handler file for each function matched
+frida-trace will generate a JavaScript handler file for each function matched by the -I option.

-To exclude specific functions after including an entire module, see the -i
+To exclude specific functions after including an entire module, see the -x option.

 -i, -x: include/exclude function (glob-based)

 These options enable you to include or exclude matching functions according to your needs.
-This is a flexible option, allowing a granularity ranging from all functions in all modules down to a single function in a specific module.
+These are flexible options, allowing a granularity ranging from all functions in all modules down to a single function in a specific module.

-will generate a JavaScript handler file for each function matched
+frida-trace will generate a JavaScript handler file for each function matched by the -i option.

 Here are some examples and their descriptions: